Can we please dispense with the nonsense about going paperless, already? It is simply not going to happen.

 So rather than bemoan the failure of the paperless office, let us embrace all the great things that paper does for modern business.
 We really couldn’t do business without it, especially in the realm of marketing.
 We do not need fewer printed materials, but better printed materials.
 Technology is not in competition with paper.
 It does not replace paper, but enhances it.

 Printing companies that tried to compete with technology are no longer still around.
 Other printing companies have kept up with the latest technology and incorporated them in ways that has made commercial printing even better.

-Last year, agencecdl.com asked if the business card was still useful in the age of technology.
-They concluded that business cards were still useful.
+Are business cards still useful in the age of technology?
+The conclusion is that business cards were still useful.
 Some of their reasons included the following: